benwis/tower-governor/README.md

  This is achieved by defining a [KeyExtractor] and giving it to a [Governor] instance.
  Three ready-to-use key extractors are provided:
- - [PeerIpKeyExtractor]: this is the default
+ - [PeerIpKeyExtractor]: this is the default, it uses the peer IP address of the request.
- - [SmartIpKeyExtractor]: Looks for common IP identification headers usually provided by CDNs and reverse proxies in order(x-forwarded-for,x-real-ip, forwarded) and falls back to the peer IP address.
+ - [SmartIpKeyExtractor]: Looks for common IP identification headers usually provided by reverse proxies in order(x-forwarded-for,x-real-ip, forwarded) and falls back to the peer IP address.
  - [GlobalKeyExtractor]: uses the same key for all incoming requests

  Check out the [custom_key_bearer](https://github.com/benwis/tower-governor/blob/main/examples/src/custom_key_bearer.rs) example for more information.